FreeshardBase/documentation/docs/revenue_share.md

 ### 6. Sum Up and Payout

-For each app, the revenue share from all Portal is summed up and added to the app developers account, ready to be withdrawn at any time or sent automatically to their account.
+For each app, the revenue share from all Portals is summed up and added to the app developers account, ready to be withdrawn at any time or sent automatically to their bank account.

 ## Incentives